dipendra-mule/conducky/website/docs/developer-docs/incident-comments.md

 ## Permissions

 ### Add Comment
-- **Responders, Admins, SuperAdmins**: Can add comments to any report in their events
+- **Responders, Admins, SuperAdmins**: Can add comments to any incident in their events
-- **Reporters**: Can add comments to their own reports
+- **Reporters**: Can add comments to their own incidents
-- **Assigned Users**: Can comment on reports assigned to them
+- **Assigned Users**: Can comment on incidents assigned to them

 ### Edit Comment
 - **Comment Author**: Can edit their own comments at any time